Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Discussion

 \section{Discussion}

-Our goal is for this paper to motivate interest in data leverage as a valuable framework in fields like FAccT, HCI, ML, and STS.
-To this end, we discuss key takeaways from our data leverage framework.
-First, we discuss the key question of who might expect to benefit from data leverage, and highlight how data leverage might backfire.
+In this section, we discuss questions associated with data leverage that lie beyond the bounds of our current framework.
+We first discuss the key question of who might expect to benefit from data leverage, and highlight how data leverage might backfire.
 Next, we summarize key opportunities for researchers, particularly those working in or around FAccT topics.
 Finally, we summarize opportunities for policy that can amplify and augment data leverage.